 Good public health requires

-access to healthy, affordable food
+access to affordable, healthy food

 Sunday Suppers joins NKCDC as Nourish

-NKCDC and Sunday Suppers are elated to announce a merger that anchors the innovative food and nutrition education work of Sunday Suppers in the Kensington, Fairhill and Juniata neighborhoods of Philadelphia.
+NKCDC and Sunday Suppers are elated to announce a merger that anchors the healthy food and nutrition education work of Sunday Suppers in the Kensington, Fairhill and Juniata neighborhoods of Philadelphia.
 Effective in May 2021, Sunday Suppers has become Nourish, a new meal kit delivery service run by NKCDC.

 “Although I will no longer be involved in day-to-day operations,” says Linda Samost, Sunday Suppers’ founder and former director, “I will continue to support the efforts of Nourish and NKCDC, and I hope you will too, so that they can adopt and expand our original goals of advancing food justice and addressing social determinants of health.”